frc971/971-Robot-Code/docs/source/installation.rst

   <https://github.com/tbennun/ceres-windows>`_ for Ceres Solver by Tal
   Ben-Nun.

-On Windows, we support building with Visual Studio 2013 Release 4 or newer.
-Note that the Windows port is less featureful and less tested than the Linux or Mac OS X versions due to the lack of an officially supported way of building SuiteSparse and CXSparse.
+On Windows, we support building with Visual Studio 2015.2 of newer.
+Note that the Windows port is less featureful and less tested than the Linux or macOS versions due to the lack of an officially supported way of building SuiteSparse and CXSparse.
 There are however a number of unofficial ways of building these libraries.
 Building on Windows also a bit more involved since there is no automated way to install